 What is visually represented and how to understand it

-HEXACO is broken down into 6 Factors (or dimensions) which make up a person’s personality.
-Each letter stands for a specific Factor.
-Within each Factor, there are a series of Facets, which go even deeper into what makes up someone’s personality.
+HEXACO is broken down into 6 Dimensions which make up a person’s personality.
+Each letter stands for a specific Dimension.
+Within each Dimension, there are a series of Facets, which go even deeper into what makes up someone’s personality.
 The deeper level facets are used to set up the overall Matching Profile predictive of success, while the dimension level will give you a good overview of the overall personality differences.
 You can read more about Matching Profile here, and how Facets are displayed through the Matching Indicators and selected based on their predictiveness to success in the role.

-The six Factors which are assessed in the Personality Questionnaire:
+The six Dimensions which are assessed in the Personality Questionnaire:

-A factor is a dimension of personality, each dimension represents a specific trait which put all together comprises what we call personality.
-Below you can find basic explanations to each factor as well as what it means when someone scores high in this factor.
+A dimension is a factor of personality, each dimension represents a specific trait which when put all together comprises what we call personality.
+Below you can find basic explanations to each dimension as well as what it means when someone scores high and low on each.

 Low extreme: Calculating